lyto11/Performance-Tweaks-For-Win11/README.md

 (Spectre/Meltdown mitigations) reduce security in exchange for performance.
 Use on a dedicated gaming PC only.
 - This sript is only tested in Fortnite and can cause problems with other games.
+- Other games will be tested in the future!